Gorgi Krlev, DPhil (Oxon)

 Gorgi Krlev's research focus is on organisation theory, institutional theory, entrepreneurship and innovation among others.
 At the Centre for Social Investment (CSI) he has worked on a number of projects on social enterprise and social innovation.
+Sustainability, societal impact and cross-sector collaboration are overarching themes.
 He holds a DPhil from the University of Oxford (Kellogg College) in which he has theoretically and empirically advanced the measurement of social impact (summary, in German).
 His research focussed on the impact of a school-based intervention on pro-social behaviour (results), a political web platform (results) and community-oriented living models (results).
 Gorgi's work is mostly interdisciplinary and he uses both, quantitative and qualitative research methods.

 - Institutional theory